After you apply – Residential tenancy disputes

 The notice explains what you need to do next.

-You must send copies of the application and any documents you plan to use as evidence to VCAT and all the parties in the case at least 48 hours before the hearing date.
+You must send copies of the application and any documents you plan to use as evidence to VCAT and all the parties in the case at least three business days before the hearing date.
 (If it’s an urgent application, send them right away.)

 If you are attending by phone or video conference you must send this to the other parties and VCAT by email.